Yandy Díaz Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fifth-ranked team ERA across all league pitching staffs (3.85).
+- The Guardians' 3.85 team ERA ranks fifth across all league pitching staffs.

-- The Guardians give up the third-fewest home runs in baseball (142 total, 1.1 per game).
+- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (145 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.